eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 the legislative process.

-The Recommendation sets up a structured process of cooperation between Member States, the Commission and, where relevant, private sector operators, to develop the Toolbox.
-The European Digital Identity Cooperation Group to:
+The Recommendation sets up a structured process of cooperation between Member States, the Commission, and, where relevant, private sector operators, to develop the Toolbox.
+The European Digital Identity Cooperation Group was set up to:

-- exchanging best practices and cooperating with the Commission on emerging policy initiatives in the field of digital identity wallets, electronic identification means and trust services;
+- exchange best practices and cooperate with the Commission on emerging policy initiatives in the field of digital identity wallets, electronic identification means and trust services;
-- advising the Commission in the preparation of draft implementing and delegated acts;
+- advise the Commission in the preparation of draft implementing and delegated acts;
-- supporting Supervisory Bodies in the implementation of the EUDI Regulation;
+- support Supervisory Bodies in the implementation of the [eIDAS 2.0] Regulation;
-- organising peer reviews of electronic identification schemes;
+- organise peer reviews of electronic identification schemes;
-- engaging with the Commission and other relevant stakeholders to develop a [Common Union Toolbox](https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox);
+- engage with the Commission and other relevant stakeholders to develop a [Common Union Toolbox](https://digital-strategy.ec.europa.eu/en/policies/eudi-wallet-toolbox);

 The European Digital Identity Cooperation Group's page can be found [at the official page](https://digital-strategy.ec.europa.eu/en/policies/european-digital-identity-cooperation-group).